Marwan-Alhindi/Marwan-Alhindi/README.md

-# 👋 Hi, I’m Marwan — I like math and coding.
+# 👋 Hi, I’m Marwan — I like math, coding and art.

 Everything is numbers, and the universe is a giant system of functions transforming those numbers.
 I fell in love with numbers when I realized they’re the one true universal language — capable of translating anything, from the rhythm of nature to the architecture of thought.